PedroIvoSL/PedroIvoSL/README.md

 - 💚💛 Brazilian!
 - 🌱 Computer science student at UCB 💙🤍💙.
 - 💼 Working at FUNPRESP-JUD as a dev.
-- 🎸 Passionate about music writting.
+- 🎸 Passionate about music writing.

 ## Languages and Tools:
 <p align="left"></a>